 For many dogs, there is a period of trial and error with anti-convulsive therapy.
-Sometimes, drugs may be combined, adjusted or switched until seizures are regulated.
-In many cases, lab work must be performed regularly to monitor your dog's response to medication and his overall health.
+Drugs may be combined, adjusted or switched until your dog's seizures are regulated.
+In many cases, lab tests must be performed regularly to monitor your dog's response to medication and his overall health.

 Never change your dog's medications without specific instructions from your vet.
 Communication with your vet is essential.
 It is important that you adhere to your vet's recommendations if you want treatment to be successful.
 With care and attention, your dog may be able to live a long, healthy life despite the occasional seizure.